JordanLDiaz/fs-journal/notes/10-vue.md

   ** props are data passed from parent component to child, they get passed as attributes on component tag.

+  All Spice
+  * check out scss vid for tips on updating footer for webpage...
+  * if you get stuck on a bug and can't figure it out, double check that all your imports are THERE and working!
+ESPECIALLY THE USEROUTE!!

+  * Watch set up vid for first couple steps...forgot about notes. min 7:00 -->
+  5?. added recipes = [] to appstate.
+  2. recipeServices --> skeleton w/const res = await api.get('/recipes')
+  appstate.recipes = res.data
+  3. HomePage --> add {{recipes}} to template w/class="home"  //just says to dump all recipes to page, no styling/html
+  - homePage --> "life-cycle hook" lives inside setUp() -->
+  onMounted(() => {      //this loads the content when component hits the page. recipe
+  })

 Vue Lecture Notes -
 - Creating vueMiner - bcw create w/vue starter